sponsorCoinAdmin/sponsorCoinProd/README.md

 1. Require Agent to be child of Sponsor
 2. Require Agent to have No SponsorCoin balanceOf Token affiliation with Parent.
 3. Must Remove from parent Sponsor.agentAccountKeys
-4. Then Remove Sponsor Parent from agentAccount.accountParentSponsorKeys
+4. Then Remove Sponsor Parent from agentAccount.parentSponsorAccountKeys
 5. Optional, If Agent account balanceOf is zero (0), Agent account may be deleted.

 Requirements to Delete Sponsor from Patreon: (Delete Patreon sponsorship)